-shares, share premium and reconciliation restrictions.
+Tier 1 capital: consists of ordinary shares, share premium and reconciliation reserves, which are fully available without restrictions.
 There are no obligations to redeem these own fund items at any time, hence no maturity date applies.

-Tier 1 capital: capital: consists of ordinary The ordinary share capital and share premium amount to € 173 million.
-The Reconciliation Reserves are determined as the excess of assets over liabilities minus the ordinary share reserve, which are fully available without capital and share premium account related to ordinary share capital.
-As mentioned in in the table below the Reconciliation Reserves amount to € 251 million and as such, is the dominant component of the own funds.
+The ordinary share capital and share premium amount to $\leq$ 173 million.
+The Reconciliation Reserves are determined as the excess of assets over liabilities minus the ordinary share capital and share premium account related to ordinary share capital.
+As mentioned in in the table below the Reconciliation Reserves amount to $\leq$ 236 million and as such, is the dominant component of the own funds.
 It originates mostly from earnings accumulated in previous years which have not been distributed to shareholders.